About Anissa

 What it’s like to work with me

-My approach is creative, intuitive, relational, and trauma-informed.
+My approach is creative, artistic, intuitive, relational, and trauma-informed.

 I focus on the immediate, surface layer of our thoughts and feelings as well as look deeper beneath our conscious awareness.
 In my work, I weave together cognitive techniques with experiential practices to access the intuitive wisdom of the body.
 I value slowing the pace down and moving out of our heads and into the many layers of beliefs, sensations, feelings, and memories stored in our body and nervous system.

-With a background in both the arts and sciences, I bring a strong neuroscience focus into sessions as well as utilize more creative techniques designed to access parts of our brain that communicate better through images rather than words.
-I am passionate about psychoeducation, as knowledge can often be the best prescription.
+With a background in both the arts and sciences, I bring a strong neuroscience and research focus into sessions as well as utilize more creative, artistic, and imaginative techniques designed to access parts of our mind and brain that communicate better through images and sensations rather than words.
+I am passionate about incorporating neuroscience and psychoeducation in sessions, as having a clear and specific understanding of exactly what is happening in the brain and nervous system can lead to deeper awareness, which is the first step towards change.
+Knowledge can often be the best prescription.

 I am here to listen with kindness and curiosity, and I strive to create a space free from judgement and shame.